TrickyGameTools/TeddyBear/README.md

 TeddyClass  | This will contain some class files written in C# to load and show TeddyBear maps.
 Even manipulation will be possible (psst. the editor uses these classes itself, as well) :P
 TeddyEdit   | This will be the editor.
 The first model is set up with MonoGame.
 If that remains that way will remain to be seen, but for now it should do.
 TeddyLaunch | The launcher
+TeddyWizard | The project creation wizards

+# Third party requirements for compiling

+The wizard and the launcher should not require anything that Visual Studio 2017 cannot provide.
+Both are WPF applications.
+The Editor has been written in MonoGame, which should be installed after Visual Studio 2017 has been installed.

 # Compiling building